juntossomosmais/jsm-component-generator/readme.md

-# JS+ Vue Generate Component
+# JS+ Generator

-### A VSCode extension to generate Vue compoenets as the way we do at Juntos Somos Mais
+## A VSCode extension to generate compoenets as the way we do at Juntos Somos Mais

+### Options
+- JS+ Generator: Vue Componen
+- JS+ Generator: Generate React Component
+- JS+ Generator: Generate React Component with JavaScript

 <br />